 Being afraid tell us we need to do something to protect ourselves.
 Many times we are protecting ourselves from something negative in a relationship with another person or from confirming a negative view of ourselves.
-Problem solving can help us do what is necessary to protect ourselves.
-A critical step in problem solving is brainstorming.
+Problem-solving can help us do what is necessary to protect ourselves.
+A critical step in problem-solving is brainstorming.
 When one is trying to solve a problem, there are some definite steps to take such as define the problem, determine the goal (what will it look like when the problem is fixed?), brainstorm possible solutions, evaluate the solutions, pick one to try, try it, and see how it works.
-Remember Smart?
+We have a way of remembering how to solve problems.
+It's called Smart .
 S is for state the problem.
-M is for make a goal.
+M is for m ake a goal.
 A is for actions you could take.
 R is for reach a decision.
 T is for try it and review it.
 Brainstorming means to come up with as many possible solutions without trying to evaluate them.
 Don't screen any out.
 That comes later.
 Quantity is important.

 Let me give a brief example.